 Kids’ low social status compared to adult interrogators, beliefs about the need to obey authority, greater dependence on adults, and vulnerability to intimidation makes them uniquely susceptible to coercive psychological interrogation techniques designed for adults, leading to false confessions and undermining the reliability of the fact-finding process.
 Young children clearly can’t defend themselves in adult court, but the rules created to shield adults who aren’t “competent” to stand trial don’t take kids’ unique characteristics into account.
 Their diminished understanding of rights, confusion about trial processes, limited language skills, and inadequate decision-making abilities puts them at great risk in the adult criminal justice system.

-Thirteen states have no minimum age for trying children as adults: Alaska, Delaware, Florida, Hawaii, Idaho, Maine, Maryland, Michigan, Pennsylvania, Rhode Island, South Carolina, Tennessee, and West Virginia.
+Eleven states have no minimum age for trying children as adults: Alaska, Florida, Hawaii, Idaho, Maine, Michigan, Pennsylvania, Rhode Island, South Carolina, Tennessee, and West Virginia.
 Some states allow children to be prosecuted as adults at 10, 12, or 13 years old.
 Children as young as eight have been prosecuted as adults.

 Each year, judges transfer dozens of children under 14 to adult court.
 Prosecutors charge other young kids directly in adult court.
 More than half of the children under 14 transferred to adult court each year are African American or Latino.7 Office of Juvenile Justice and Delinquency Prevention, “Easy Access to Juvenile Court Statistics, Delinquency Cases Waived 2008-2017” (2008-2017).